 Sponsorship covers 100% of what is needed to help support a family's basic needs, including rent, teff (Ethiopian grain/staple food), groceries, hygiene products, and firewood.

 Sponsorship contributes a portion of the overall medical costs for a family.
 These include doctor visits, prescriptions and medical treatment, hospital visits.
-Medical costs are subsidized by additional donations given to the HFK Primary Health Clinic and the General Fund.
+Medical costs are subsidized by additional donations given to the HFK's Health Services and the General Fund.

 Education & Youth